smithdavedesign/family-tree/instructions.md

 # Project Name: "Roots & Branches" (Family Tree App)

 ## Objective
-Build a web-based Family Tree application where users log in via Google SSO or email magic links.
+Build a web-based Family Tree application where users log in via Google SSO, email magic links, or email/password.
 The app allows users to create/manage multiple family trees, visualize lineage using a dynamic graph, collaborate with other users, and attach media from Google Photos to individual nodes.

 ## 🛑 Constraints (Strict)
 1. **Cost:** 100% Free Tier architecture.